xrettle/WFGY/TensionUniverse/BlackHole/Q053_existence_of_one_way_functions.md

    * Preconditions:

      * The candidate set must support definitions of forward and inverse tasks.
-     * The encoding constraints must specify admissible attack classes and resource scales.
+     * The encoding constraints must specify admissible attack classes and resource scales, consistent with `Enc_Q053`.

 ### 8.2 Direct reuse targets

 1. Q051 (P versus NP)

    * Reused component: `InversionGap_Observable`.
-   * Why it transfers: P vs NP concerns the gap between efficient verification and efficient search; inversion gap patterns can be used to frame certain NP search problems in hardness world terms.
+   * Why it transfers: P vs NP concerns the gap between efficient verification and efficient search.
+Inversion gap patterns can be used to frame certain NP search problems in hardness world terms.
    * What changes: the function families represent search problems rather than cryptographic primitives, and the attacks represent general NP solvers.

 2. Q052 (P vs BQP and quantum advantage)